Brainhack-Proceedings-2015/Glatard_HBM_Nipype_CBRAIN/README.md

 For Ubuntu:

 	sudo apt-get install texlive-full
+        sudo apt-get install inkscape (I believe that this will work)

 For Redhat/CentOS/Fedora (I believe that this will work):

 	sudo yum install texlive
+        sudo yum install inkscape

 The Brainhack Report is written in Markdown and then converted into LaTex using a Brainhack report template.
 To perform this step you will need to have Pandoc installed.
 This can be accomplished on a variety of operating systems using instructions from the [Installing Pandoc web page](http://pandoc.org/installing.html).